Tuesday, August 13, 2019

 3:00 PM: Choose Your Adventure

 Bloomington has two wineries for you to take advantage of.
 Butler Winery is a family-owned winery that uses Hoosier-grown grapes and fruits.
-Enjoy a picnic or a glass of wine on their new patio at the vineyard or have a tasting at their location downtown.
+Enjoy a picnic or a glass of wine on their new patio or have a tasting at their location downtown.
 Interested in making your own wine?
 Check out their tasting room for all your home brewing and winemaking needs.
 The other winery in town is the state's largest and oldest winery (and the largest east of the Mississippi).
 Oliver Winery has an extensive award-winning wine list that's available for you to try at their tasting room.
-Taste anything and everything from their soft red to their Cabernet Sauvignon to their Hardblossom Cider.
+Taste anything and everything from their Soft Red to their Cabernet Sauvignon to their Beanblossom Hard Cider.
 You can even try a vintage wine from their 54-acre Creekbend Vineyard.
 We suggest trying their pilot project.
-It's a new flavor or spirit they are testing so it changes often, making the tasting even more fun.
+It's a new flavor or style they are testing, so it often changes, making the tasting even more fun.
 Oliver Winery also has gourmet foods and spots to have a picnic in their picturesque garden.

 Bloomington is home to over a dozen museums.
 Traveling with kids?
-WonderLab is a science and technology children’s museum that will hold their attention for hours.
+WonderLab is a science and technology children's museum that will hold their attention for hours.
 History buff?
-Check out Lilly Library, home to a number of artifacts such as one of the original Gutenberg Bibles.
+Check out the Monroe County History Center, home to several artifacts special to Bloomington.
 Die-hard Hoosier?
 Cook Hall showcases the history of IU basketball coaches and notable players through artifacts and trophies.
 It's also where both the men and women's basketball team practice.
 Assembly Hall, which to us needs no introduction, is where IU's five banners hang.
 The legendary stadium also has interactive screens for learning about IU basketball history.
 Then, of course, there are cultural museums in town.
-The Mathers Museum of World Cultures is a museum of cultural history and ethnography and the Tibetan Mongolian Buddhist Cultural Center is over one hundred acres of land to learn and dive into another culture.
+The Tibetan Mongolian Buddhist Cultural Center is over one hundred acres of land to learn and dive into another culture.

 6:00 PM: Time to Eat